A Q&A with Bekemeh Airewele, ’19 // Marketing

 A: I could talk all day about my experience with the Office of Diversity & Inclusion, or the ODI as students call it.
 Champlain feels like home, but the ODI is like going back to your own room.
 There’s a lot of support for all students from all different types of backgrounds, which I really love.
 If you ever go there, you will be laughing within ten minutes.
 It’s so fun.

 I’m also part of some activist groups on campus—such as Include, which is our Gay-Straight Alliance club—and I’m a Diversity Ambassador.
-We put on programs about diversity to foster a place where students can come and learn about all different types of diversity so they can learn about the issues and be better allies.
+We put on programs about diversity to foster a place where students can come and learn about all different types of diversity and how to be better allies.
 It’s my work-study job so I get to be very involved on campus and teach people, which I really enjoy.

 Q: Can you tell us about the Elevator Pitch?